Graph Neural Networks in Recommender Systems: A Survey: Social Recommendation

 \tikzset{ FARROW/.style={arrows={-{Latex[length=1.25mm, width=1.mm]}}, }, U/.style = {circle, draw=melon!400, fill=melon, minimum width=1.4em, align=center, inner sep=0, outer sep=0}, I/.style = {circle, draw=tea_green!400, fill=tea_green, minimum width=1.4em, align=center, inner sep=0, outer sep=0}, cate/.style = {rectangle, draw, minimum width=3em, minimum height=1.5em, align=center, rounded corners=3}, encoder/.style = {rectangle, fill=Madang!82, minimum width=10em, minimum height=3em, align=center, rounded corners=3}, cate2/.style = {rectangle, minimum width=1em, minimum height=2em, align=center, rounded corners=3}, v_rep/.style={ rectangle split, rectangle split part align=base, rectangle split horizontal=true, rectangle split draw splits=true, rectangle split parts=5, rectangle split part fill={red!30, blue!20, athens_gray!80, matisse, silver}, draw=gray, very thin, minimum height=1.6em, minimum width=2.4em, inner sep=2.5pt, text centered, text=gray, rounded corners=1 }, }

-\subsubsection{Influence of friends}
+\subsection{Influence of friends}

-Generally, social graph only contains information about whether the users are friends or not, but the strength of social ties is usually unknown.
+Generally, a social graph only contains information about whether the users are friends, but the strengths of social ties are usually unknown.
 To propagate the information of friends, it is essential to decide the influence of friends.
 DiffNet~\cite{wu2019neural} treats the influence of friends equally by leveraging mean-pooling operation.
-However, the assumption of equal influence is not in accordance with the actual situation, and the influence of a user is unsuitable to be simply determined by the number of her friends.
-Indeed, users are more likely to be influenced by the friends with strong social ties or similar preferences.
-Therefore, most works~\cite{fan2019graph,wu2019dual,wu2020diffnet++} differentiate the influence of neighbors by measuring the relationship between the linked friends with attention mechanism.
-Compared to the mean-pooling operation, the attention mechanism boosts the overall performance, which further valids the assumption that different friends have different influence power.
+However, the assumption of equal influence is not in accordance with the actual situation, and the influence of a user is unsuitable to be simply determined by the number of her/his friends.
+Indeed, users are more likely to be influenced by friends with strong social ties or similar preferences.
+Therefore, attention mechanism is widely leveraged to differentiate the influence of neighbors~\cite{fan2019graph,wu2019dual,wu2020diffnet++,GAT-NSR,song2019session,TGRec}.
+For example, \citet{song2019session} propose DGRec, which dynamically infers the influence of neighbors based on their current interests.
+It first models dynamic users' behaviors with a recurrent neural network, and then acquires the social influence with a graph-attention neural network.
+Compared to the mean-pooling operation, the attention mechanism boosts the overall performance, which further verifies the assumption that different friends have different influence power.

 Moreover, a recent work, named ESRF~\cite{yu2020enhance}, argues that social relations are not always reliable.
 The unreliability of social information lies in two aspects: on the one hand, the users with explicit social connections might have no influence power; on the other hand, the obtained social relationships might be incomplete.
 Considering that indiscriminately incorporating unreliable social relationships into recommendation may lead to poor performance, ESRP leverages the autoencoder mechanism to modify the observed social relationships by filtering irrelevant relationships and investigating the new neighbors.
+Similarly, DiffNetLG~\cite{DiffNetLG} involves implicit local influence to predict the unobserved social relationship and then utilizes both explicit and implicit social relations to make recommendations.

-\subsubsection{Preference Integration}
+\subsection{Preference Integration}